-"The Irishman," fabled director Martin Scorsese's new three-and-a-half-hour Mafia saga, debuts in select cinemas on Friday before dropping on Netflix on Nov.
-27, just in time for Thanksgiving binge-watching.
-The dense, sprawling, surprisingly melancholic drama revolves around Frank Sheeran (Robert De Niro), a self-proclaimed hitman who said he gunned down Teamsters boss Jimmy Hoffa (Al Pacino) in 1975.
+"The Irishman," fabled director Martin Scorsese's new three-and-a-half-hour Mafia saga, arrives on Netflix on Wednesday after a brief theatrical run, just in time for Thanksgiving binge-watching.
+The sprawling, surprisingly melancholic drama revolves around Frank Sheeran (Robert De Niro), a self-proclaimed hitman who said he gunned down Teamsters boss Jimmy Hoffa (Al Pacino) in 1975.

 The film has stoked anticipation rare for a Hollywood production without a Marvel character or "Star Wars" in the title, and it's not hard to understand why.
 It marks Scorsese's triumphant return to the mob genre for the first time since his Oscar-winning "The Departed"; a rare reunion for co-stars De Niro and Pacino; a big-screen comeback for supporting player Joe Pesci; and a $159 million gamble by its Oscar-hungry distributor, Netflix.